Last Updated on7 min read

-In this article, I will explain how, one could attempt to manage the built-in administrators group, on an AAD Joined Windows 10 device, using a Security Group.
+In this article, I will explain how, one could attempt to manage the built-in administrators group, on an Azure AD Joined Windows 10 device, using an AAD Security Group.

-Since the local Administrators group, does not support the addition of AAD born security groups, I will be using Intune, PowerShell, GraphAPI and Azure AD to accomplish this.
+Since the local Administrators group, does not support the addition of AAD born security groups, We will be using Intune, PowerShell, GraphAPI and Azure AD to accomplish this.

 With these tools come great power, and even though this is a simplified use case, I will give some examples on more advanced use cases, at the end of the article.